 Jesus is Not Jehovah

-Jesus was referring to the Law as given to Israel, Deuteronomy 6:16, which words were spoken to the nation of Israel, which was the only nation which had Jehovah as their God by covenant relationship.
-(Exodus 19:5,6; Deuteronomy 7:6; Amos 3:2) Thus, the words "your God" are in reference to the Israel's God.
+Jesus was referring to the Law as given to Israel, Deuteronomy 6:16, which words were spoken to the nation of Israel, which was the only nation that had Jehovah as their God by covenant relationship.
+(Exodus 19:5,6; Deuteronomy 7:6; Amos 3:2) Thus, the words "your God" are in reference to Israel's God.
 Was Jesus here claiming that he [Jesus] was Jehovah, and was Jesus telling Satan that he [Jesus] was Satan's God (as though Satan were under the Law through Moses) and that Satan should not be testing Satan's God?
-Was Jesus, in effect, claiming that Satan was in covenant relationship (through Moses) with Jehovah, and thus should not tempt his -- Satan's -- God?
-In reality, such an idea has to be added to and read into what Jesus said, and such an idea would actually take what Jesus said out of the context of the quote that Jesus gave, so as to apply to Jesus as being Satan's God.
+Was Jesus, in effect, claiming that Satan was in a covenant relationship (through Moses) with Jehovah, and thus should not tempt his -- Satan's -- God?
+In reality, such an idea has to be added to and read into what Jesus said, and such an idea would actually take what Jesus said out of the context of the quote that Jesus gave, to apply to Jesus as being Satan's God.

 On the other hand, Jesus was, by birth, an Israelite, born under the law.
 (Galatians 4:4) Jesus knew who his God was.
-Jesus was applying the verse to himself as an Israelite, that he [Jesus], who worshiped Jehovah as his God, should not test Jehovah by submitting to the stunt that Satan was telling him to do.
+Jesus was applying the verse to himself as an Israelite, that he, who worshiped Jehovah as his God, should not test Jehovah by submitting to the stunt that Satan was telling him to do.

 Wednesday, September 7, 2016